-- 4 absences 50% of participation grade; - 5 absences 0 grade for participation - 6 absences 0 grade for participation, no individual extra credit accepted (group extra credit still accepted) - 7 absences F for the course grade (failed the course)
+4 absences - 50% of participation grade;

+5 absences - 0 grade for participation

+6 absences - 0 grade for participation, no individual extra credit accepted (group extra credit still accepted)

+7 absences - F for the course grade (failed the course)

 Home assignments.
 In many courses homework is a sort of take-home test that you complete after studying new material, but that isn't the case here.
 This course and its textbook are designed so that homework is studying (flipped classroom language pedagogy); it's a step-by-step guide to learning the material, rather than something you do after you've completed the learning.
-This course starts fairly intensively because it is difficult to do much of interest with a language until you've developed a bit of a foundation.
 You should anticipate at least 2 hours of studying/homework per day.
 Homework submitted by email will not be accepted.
-Late assignments will not be accepted.
-Homework will be graded for completion.
-HW completed in full, with answers corrected using a key provided on myCourses - 2 points.
-Fully completed HW without corrections via the key - 1 point.
-Late/incomplete/sloppy/absent HW - 0 points.
-Detailed instructions on homework submission are provided on myCourses.
+No late assignments will be accepted.
+Detailed instructions are available on myCourses.